netdata/netdata/packaging/makeself/README.md

 ---

-## building binaries with debug info
+## Building binaries with debug info

 To build Netdata binaries with debugging / tracing information in them, use: